Our Vision: Responding to today’s energy and environmental challenges with real world legal analysis and collaborative problem solving.

 - Electricity Law and Policy

-- Regulation of Unconventional Oil and Gas Production
+- Unconventional Oil and Gas Production

 - Clean Water-Climate Resilience Strategies